hugomarquez/spree_paypal_rest/README.md

 # Spree Paypal REST

-This is a Paypal REST SDK extension for Spree
+This is a Paypal REST SDK extension for Spree.

 Behind the scenes, this extension uses [Paypal Ruby SDK](https://github.com/paypal/PayPal-Ruby-SDK).

 ### Why?